Asuk1/My_Popeye/README.md

 # Activity

-In pause.
+In pause since June.
 Will continue it when I will find a stage